Pinehurst Resort: Golf courses

-Pinehurst Resort operates nine golf courses; the best known, Course No. 2, opened in 1907.
+Pinehurst Resort operates ten golf courses; the best known, Course No. 2, opened in 1907.
 Designed by Donald Ross, it has hosted several major tournaments.
 Several notable golf course architects have designed courses for the resort.
 These architects include Donald Ross, Ellis Maples, Tom Fazio, Jack Nicklaus, and Gil Hanse.
 Houses border most of the courses but only one course was created specifically as a housing development: Pinehurst #7.

 Pinehurst No. 1

 The first nine of what would become Pinehurst No. 1 was designed by Leroy Culver in 1897 and the second nine by John Dunn Tucker in 1898.
 Donald Ross however came in 1901 to tie it all together into a full 18-hole course, beginning a long career at what would become Pinehurst Resort.
 While there have been many changes to No. 1 over the years, many to accommodate the construction and renovation of the other courses, the original design is still there.
 The course is currently grassed with Certified Tifway 419 Bermuda tees, fairways, and rough and Mini Verde ultradwarf greens.